eiriklied/es6-generators/Readme.md

 fulfilling promises and handling callbacks, so we can focus on the code that matters to us.

+[co](https://github.com/visionmedia/co) is a library for generator based flow-control goodness for nodejs and the browser, using thunks or promises.
-Lets rewrite the previous example using the [co](https://github.com/visionmedia/co) library so we can focus on the get requests.
+Lets rewrite the previous example using co so we can focus on the get requests.

 ```javascript
 var co = require('co');